icebearwillhuntthemdown/TIL-Today-I-Learnt/❄️React/Component.md

 # Component
-Components are like JS **functions** for accepting arbitrary inputs(props) and return React elements describing what should appear on the screen.
+Components are like **functions** for accepting arbitrary inputs(props) and return React elements describing what should appear on the screen.
+The smaller the component, the more reusable.
+Break down components so that they only implement **one small thing**.

 A component can be either 1)class, or 2)function, but the same rules are applied in both cases
-1. the name starts with a capital letter in both cases
+1. the name starts with a **capital letter**
 2. returns a React element(jsx)

 ## Class component